 Nerve and Spinal Cord Problems

-Lumbar Herniated Disc – intervertebral discs act as a cushion, aiding (along with muscles and ligaments) in holding the spinal vertebrae together.
-The discs prevent the vertebrae from rubbing together and consists of a gel filled inner layer surrounded by a hard fibrous outer layer.
+Lumbar Herniated Disc – intervertebral discs act as a cushion, aiding (along with muscles & ligaments) in holding the spinal vertebrae together.
+The discs help prevent the vertebrae from rubbing together & consists of a gel filled inner layer surrounded by a hard fibrous outer layer.
 Sometimes a person can injure or strain their discs causing part of the gel filled nucleus to herniate out of the fibrous outer casing.
 This is known as a herniated disc, prolapsed disc or a slipped disc.
 When the disc herniation occurs in the low back it may compress onto the sciatic nerve causing symptoms into the buttock, thigh, leg and/ or foot.

 Spinal Stenosis – this is a condition in which there is narrowing of the spinal canal.
 There are many different causes of spinal stenosis, such as injury, trauma and degenerative changes.

 Infection – spinal infection is very rare, but can cause severe pain and can be lifethreathning if it is left untreated.
 Also known as osteomyelitis it can be caused by; bacteria in the bloodstream, infectious disease that spreads to the bone, infection from recent surgery or injection in or around a bone.

 Tumors – Tumours in the spine are not very common, however if they do appear they usually start elsewhere in the body and metastasize to the spine.
 The most common tumours that metastasize to the spine start from cancers in the prostate, kidney, lung, breast and thyroid.